Squirreljetpack/chesspyscripts/README.md

 Anonymous (for now)

-Distributed under the MIT license.
+Distributed under the CC-BY-NC license.
 See ``LICENSE`` for more information.

 ## Contributing